- A3.1.8. Big data (production, storage, transfer)

 - C. Prieur was placed on a list of experts who could answer questions on various aspects of the news related to the ongoing Covid-19 epidemic by the CNRS press office.
 This list is made available to journalists in order to direct them to the appropriate interlocutors according to the angle of their questions.

-- C. Kazantsev and E. Blayo are strongly involved in the creation and dissemination of pedagogic suitcases with mathematical activities designed for primary and secondary schools used by about 4,000 pupils in 2020-2021, despite the sanatory crisis.
+- Ch.
+Kazantsev and E. Blayo are strongly involved in the creation and dissemination of pedagogic suitcases with mathematical activities designed for primary and secondary schools, as well as an escape game.
+These activities were used by more than 12,000 pupils in 2021-2022, despite the sanatory crisis.
 This is done in collaboration with the Rectorat de Grenoble.

 - C. Kazantsev is a member of an IREM group for creation of scientific activities for professional development of secondary schools teachers.

 - C. Kazantsev is a member of an International Inter-IREM commission, which work on the multi-languages problem for children in the mathematical learning.
-Three meetings take place in Paris during the year, the first was on October 2.
-Last year, most of them were on visioconference.
+Three meetings take place in Paris during the year, the first was on October 1.

 11.3.4 Creation of media or tools for science outreach